 Optus offers prepaid plans for customers who need service over periods as short as five days all the way up to a year.

 - Flexibility.
-Optus’ range of prepaid plans are tailored to suit all types of users, whether you need a fixed service via Epic Data/Value or a more ad-hoc usage model via My Prepaid Daily Plus or My Prepaid Long Expiry.
+Optus’ range of prepaid plans are tailored to suit all types of users.
+Fixed services such as Epic Data or Epic Value offer lots of data for heavy users, or more ad-hoc customers can check out My Prepaid Daily Plus or Optus Prepaid Long Expiry.

 - Extra data for video streaming.
-Customers on Epic Data plans can enjoy extra data specifically for streaming Netflix, Stan and ABC iview content.
+Customers on Epic Data plans can enjoy extra data specifically for streaming Netflix, Stan and ABC iview content (subscriptions required).

 - 28 day expiry on Epic Data plans.
 28 day recharge cycles mean that if you keep the same plan for a year, you’ll pay more than you would for a full 30 day cycle.